 Instead of packing your linens separately, consider using them as packing material.
 Pad the bottom of your moving boxes with sheets, blankets, towels, and other soft linens.
 This step will enable you to kill two birds with one stone – getting your linens packed and cushioning your other items.

 7. Hire professional movers.

 Don’t stress about a last-minute move!
 With some fast decluttering and extra hands to help, you can tackle a short notice relocation with relative ease.
-Call Apple Moving for cheap rates on local and long distance moving!
+Call Apple Moving for affordable rates on local and long-distance moving!

 DO YOU NEED HELP WITH PACKING, UNPACKING, STORAGE, OR YOUR ENTIRE MOVE?

 Request a free rapid quote for any moving services you may need.
 Get started today!